-Following the validation of the action plan and despite obtaining the suspension of its execution, IAB Europe has voluntary moved forward with releasing iterations to the TCF that were included in the action plan and less impacted by the CJEU procedure, as well as additional measures to extend the compliance functionality of the TCF (see here the launch announcement of TCF v2.2).
+Following the validation of the action plan and despite obtaining the suspension of its execution, IAB Europe has voluntarily moved forward with releasing iterations to the TCF that were included in the action plan and less impacted by the appeal procedure, as well as additional measures to extend the compliance functionality of the TCF (see here the launch announcement of TCF v2.2 and subsequent iterations here).
 This included:

 - 1) Removal of the legitimate interest legal basis for advertising & content personalisation: within the scope of the TCF, Vendors can only select consent as an acceptable legal basis for purposes 3, 4, 5 and 6 at registration level; - 2) Improvements to the information provided to end-users: the purposes and features' names and descriptions changed.
-The legal text was removed and replaced by user-friendly descriptions supplemented by examples of real-use cases (illustrations); - 3) Standardisation of additional information about Vendors: Vendors are required to provide additional information about their data processing operations so that this information can in turn be disclosed to end-users: - Categories of data collected - Retention periods on a per-purpose basis - Legitimate interest(s) at stake where applicable - 4) Transparency over the number of Vendors: CMPs are required to disclose the total number of Vendors seeking to establish a legal basis on the first layer of their UIs; - 5) Specific requirements to facilitate users' withdrawal of consent: Publishers and CMPs will need to ensure that users can resurface the CMP UIs and withdraw consent easily.
+The legal text was removed and replaced by user-friendly descriptions supplemented by examples of real-use cases (illustrations);

+- 3) Standardisation of additional information about Vendors: Vendors are required to provide additional information about their data processing operations so that this information can in turn be disclosed to end-users: - Categories of data collected - Retention periods on a per-purpose basis - Legitimate interest(s) at stake where applicable - 4) Transparency over the number of Vendors: CMPs are required to disclose the total number of Vendors seeking to establish a legal basis on the first layer of their UIs; - 5) Specific requirements to facilitate users' withdrawal of consent: Publishers and CMPs will need to ensure that users can resurface the CMP UIs and withdraw consent easily. - 6) Introduction of a new "Special Purpose 3" intended to facilitate how TCF participants establish a legal basis for processing users' privacy choices recording in the form of a TC String